-United Kingdom thalidomide victims have renewed hope for a swift resolution to their case following a multi-million pound settlement for claimants in Australia and New Zealand.
+UK Thalidomide victims have renewed hope for a swift resolution to their case following a multi-million pound compensation settlement secured by Slater & Gordon AU for claimants in Australia and New Zealand.

 The $A89 (£50m) settlement of two class actions brought on behalf of Australian and New Zealand thalidomide claimants by Slater & Gordon was announced overnight.